HL7/case-reporting/source/pages/_includes/rr-relevant-reportable-condition-plandefinition-intro.md

 active: StructureDefinition-rr-relevant-reportable-condition-plandefinition-intro
 ---

-This PlanDefinition profile represents the Reportability Response case definitions and reporting requirements which include:

-* The data that are needed to determine reportability
-* For a given condition , the mandated timeframe in which the condition should be reported to the PHA
-* The name of the Responsible Agency(ies) in which the condition was determined to be or not be reportable
-* The External Resources (text and links)in association with specific conditions
+This PlanDefinition in the Reportability Response transaction represents reportability information for a condition-jurisdiction pair, based on the PHA in which is located the patient's home, the provider facility or both locations.
+The Determination of Reportability, Determination of Reportability Reason, and Determination of Reportability Rule are contained in extensions.
+This profile also contains extensions for the Responsible Agency, the Rules Authoring Agency, and the Routing Entity.
+The Relevant Reportable Condition is contained in goal.addresses and any External Resources are contained in action (one action contains the information for one External Resource).